As the pandemic world reopens, worried parents are left navigating the maskless mayhem

 Sometime in the coming months, the country’s youngest will finally have their turn to be vaccinated.
 Until then, the deliberations are ongoing over which risks feel worth taking.

-But Summers is heartened to be having these discussions with parents, he says: “This is the flip side of the conversations I was having this time last year, when I was really putting emphasis on the need to minimize risk to the greatest degree possible,” he says.
+But Summers is heartened to be having these discussions with parents, he says.
+“This is the flip side of the conversations I was having this time last year, when I was really putting emphasis on the need to minimize risk to the greatest degree possible,” he says.
 “Now it’s been a lot of conversations about people returning to the lives that they’ve had to put on hold.”

 There is some trepidation, he says, and the questions keep coming — about camps, about neighborhood playgrounds and vacation plans, the many small vestiges of the life we had before.
-But when he talks to his patients and their families, he says what he senses most is hope, an eagerness to finally feel safe reclaiming what’s been lost.
+But when he talks to his patients and their families, he says, what he senses most is hope, an eagerness to finally feel safe reclaiming what’s been lost.

 “The small things,” Summers says, “add up to a meaningful quality of life.”